Elisa Iorio

-Elisa Iorio (born 21 March 2003) is an Italian artistic gymnast and was a member of the team who won the bronze medal at the 2019 World Championships in Stuttgart.
-Iorio also won gold at the 2018 European Junior Championships where she additionally won bronze on the balance beam.
-She is a member of the Italian National Team.
+Elisa Iorio (born 21 March 2003) is an Italian artistic gymnast.
+She was a member of the historic teams that won silver at the 2024 Olympic Games and bronze at the 2019 World Championships.
+Additionally she was part of the gold medal winning team at the 2024 European Championships, where she also won silver on the uneven bars.

 Early life

-Iorio was born in Modena, Italy in 2003.
+Iorio was born in Modena, Italy, in 2003.
 In 2017 she moved to Brescia to train at the International Academy of Brixia.